-The mortgage rules – and the much-disputed stress test – aren’t as tough today as they were just a week ago, thanks to the Bank of Canada’s decision to lower its five-year benchmark qualifying rate to 5.19 per cent.
+The mortgage stress test isn’t as tough to pass today as it was one week ago, thanks to the Bank of Canada’s decision to lower its five-year benchmark qualifying rate to 5.19 per cent.
 This marks the first downward move since September 2016, when the Bank’s qualifying rate fell from 4.74 to 4.64 per cent.
-Since then it’s been on the rise – until now.
+Since that time, it’s been on the rise – until now.

-The mortgage rules were initially implemented in October 2016 and only applied to high-ratio mortgages, requiring borrowers to pass a stress test as a way to reign in what were deemed to be irresponsible household debt levels when interest rates were at historic lows.
-The stress test was then expanded to all mortgages in January 2018.
-The goal was to reduce the risk of a housing market crash.
+The mortgage stress test was initially implemented in October 2016 and only applied to high-ratio mortgages, as a way to reign in what were deemed to be irresponsible household debt levels when interest rates were at historic lows.
+The mortgage stress test was then expanded to all mortgages in January 2018, with the goal of reducing the risk of a housing market crash.

-The Bank’s move is welcomed news for many prospective homebuyers struggling to qualify under the stringent mortgage rules.
-It also answers the real estate and financial industries’ calls for the federal government to lower the benchmark of the stress test.
+The Bank’s move is welcomed news for many prospective homebuyers who were struggling to qualify under the previous rules.
+It also answers the real estate and financial industries’ calls for the federal government to lower the benchmark rate.

 It’s important to note that the change to the new mortgage rules don’t make it any easier to pay off, however it’ll be easier to qualify.
 Homebuyers should consult a financial advisor to ensure they’re not biting off more debt than they can chew.